stuvusIT/fail2ban/README.md

 ## Requirements

+An apt-based system with `fail2ban` in a configured repository.
-No requirements, but can be used in combination with the [nginx](https://github.com/stuvusIT/nginx) role.
+The role can be used in combination with the [nginx](https://github.com/stuvusIT/nginx) role.

 ## Role Variables